alteryx/featuretools/contributing.md

 #### 3. Submit your Pull Request

 * Once your changes are ready to be submitted, make sure to push your changes to GitHub before creating a pull request.
 Create a pull request, and our continuous integration will run automatically.
 * Update the "Future Release" section of the changelog (`docs/source/changelog.rst`) to include your pull request and add your github username to the list of contributors.
+Add a description of your PR to the subsection that most closely matches your contribution:
+    * Enhancements: new features or additions to Featuretools.
+    * Fixes: things like bugfixes or adding more descriptive error messages.
+    * Changes: modifications to an existing part of Featuretools.
+    * Documentation Changes
+    * Testing Changes

-Add a description of your PR to the subsection that most closely matches your contribution.
-"Enhancements" are new features or additions to Featuretools.
-"Fixes" refers to things like bugfixes or adding more descriptive error messages.
-"Changes" refers to modifications to an existing part of Featuretools.
-"Documentation Changes" and "Testing Changes" rarely warrant a changelog entry and the PR number can be added to their respective "Misellaneous changes" entries.
+Documentation or testing changes rarely warrant an individual changelog entry; the PR number can be added to their respective "Miscellaneous changes" entries.
 * We will review your changes, and you will most likely be asked to make additional changes before it is finally ready to merge.
 However, once it's reviewed by a maintainer of Featuretools, passes continuous integration, we will merge it, and you will have successfully contributed to Featuretools!

 ## Report issues